forestryio/forestry.io/hugo/content/blog/what-you-see-is-not-enough--a-content-strategy-epic.md

 “I really need it to pop,” Quintus said.
 So Prima made it pop.

 Prima was a JAMStack devotee and knew all about the technical and performance advantages of static sites, so she used Hugo to build the site.
-Knowing that Quintus would want to manage his own content, she wisely used the [Forestry CMS](https://forestry.io) to provide a rich interface for creating and editing content.
+Knowing that Quintus would need to manage his own content, she wisely used the [Forestry CMS](https://forestry.io) to provide a rich interface for creating and editing content.

 ## II.
 WYSIWYG Woes